Writing For The MTNA e-Journal

 - All copyright information (i.e. date, publisher, etc.) must accompany any copyrighted material that is being used.

-- The MTNA e-journalaccepts only manuscripts submitted as a Microsoft Word or text document and sent via e-mail attachment.
+- The MTNA e-journal accepts only manuscripts submitted as a Microsoft Word or text document and uploaded using the button below.

 - The author’s name or other identifying marks should not appear anywhere on the manuscript.

-- The author’s name, address, phone number, fax number, e-mail address and a 35-word biography should be in a separate document.
+- The author’s name, address, phone number, fax number, e-mail address and a 35-word biography will be input to a form.

 - Receipt of the manuscript will be acknowledged.